 Following such request for review, the Board shall fully and fairly review the decision denying the claim.
 Prior to the decision of the Board, the Claimant shall be given an opportunity to review pertinent documents.

-ARTICLE 16.
+ARTICLE 14.
 RIGHT OF OFFSET.
-Notwithstanding any other provision of the Plan to the contrary, the Company may (subject to any Code Section 409A considerations) reduce the amount of any payment otherwise payable to or on behalf of a Participant by the amount of any obligation of the Participant to or on behalf of the Company that is or becomes due and payable, including without limitation, any obligation arising under the Sarbanes-Oxley Act of 2002, and, by becoming a Participant in the Plan, each Participant shall be deemed to have consented to such reduction.
-In addition, without in any way limiting the effect of the foregoing, by participating in the Plan, a Participant shall be deemed to have agreed that any compensation payable to him under the Plan (or other compensation for service as a Director) will be subject to any recoupment, “clawback” or similar written policy adopted by the Board on or after the Effective Date of the Plan, as such policy may be amended from time to time.
+Notwithstanding any other provision of the Plan to the contrary, the Company may reduce the amount of any payment otherwise payable to or on behalf of a Participant by the amount of any obligation of the Participant to or on behalf of the Company that is or becomes due and payable, including without limitation, any obligation arising under the Sarbanes-Oxley Act of 2002, and the Participant shall be deemed to have consented to such reduction.

-ARTICLE 17.
+ARTICLE 15.
 EFFECTIVE DATE OF THE PLAN.
-The Effective Date of the Plan was May 28, 2008.
-The Plan was last amended and restated through December 16, 2019.
-Awards may be granted under the Plan on and after the Effective Date until the Plan is terminated or suspended by the Board in accordance with ARTICLE 12.
-Awards which are outstanding as of such termination date or suspension date shall continue in accordance with their terms, unless otherwise provided in the Plan or an Award Agreement.
+The Plan was originally effective on May 16, 2005.
+This amended and restated Plan is effective as of January 1, 2009.
+Awards may be granted under the Plan on and after the effective date, but not after the earlier of May 15, 2012 or the termination of the Plan by the Company in accordance with ARTICLE 10.
+Awards outstanding as of May 15, 2012 (or such earlier termination date) shall continue in accordance with their terms, unless otherwise provided in the Plan or an Award Agreement.

-IN WITNESS WHEREOF, this Plan, as Amended and Restated through December 16, 2019, is executed in behalf of the Company effective as of the 16th day of December, 2019.
+IN WITNESS WHEREOF, this Plan is executed in behalf of the Company as of the 30th day of December, 2008.